SebWouters/CheMPS2/README.md

 To test CheMPS2, start in ```./build```, and run:

-    > cd tests/
-    > ./test1
-    > ./test2
-    > ./test3
-    > ./test4
-    > ./test5
-    > ./test6
-    > ./test7
-    > ./test8
-    > ./test9
+    > make test

-These C++ tests should end with a line stating whether or not they succeeded.
-They only require a very limited amount of memory (order 10-120 MB).
+The tests only require a very limited amount of memory (order 10-120 MB).

 ### 3. Build PyCheMPS2 with Cython